stlmc/stlmc/INSTALL.md

 ## Overview

-We support two ways to execute our artifact:
+We support two ways to run our artifact:

    ​	(1) Using the VirtualBox Image

-​	(2) Installing from Source
+   ​	(2) Installing from Source Code

 ## Using the VirtualBox Image